olaide-hok/Menu-Items/README.md

 # Menu Items

 ### Overview
-A Men Items App that fetches available menu and displays it to the UI.
+A Menu Items App that fetches available menu and displays it to the UI.

 ### How to start